 Like the AirPods, the design risks looking ostentatious.
 The TicPods aren’t helped by finicky touch controls that don’t always respond.

 Audio quality, however, is a step up over similarly priced efforts.
 Treble reproduction is good, as is tonal balance, and decent rhythmic control means it can keep up with toe-tapping beats.
 Bass could be better, but overall the TicPods offer a nicely precise sound.

 - Good sound quality

 - Limited media controls

-The Jaybird Run are sporty earphones, however, and use little silicone hooks to ensure they stay put in your ear canals.
-They are, of course, sweat-resistant too.
+The Jaybird Run are sporty earphones and use little silicone hooks to ensure they stay put in your ear canals.
+They’re sweat-resistant too.

-Sound quality is decent, with powerful bass that’s a good fit for exercise.
-It can lean towards the boomy side, but the app lets you customise the sound to your taste.
-Tone is rather like the X3, because both pairs use a high-performance 6mm dynamic driver.
+Sound quality is decent, with powerful bass that can lean towards boomy, but the app lets you customise the audio to your tastes.

-You’ll get a solid four hours of use between charges, and the battery case is good for around two further charges before it will need to be plugged in.
+You’ll get a solid four hours of use between charges, and the battery case is good for around two further charges before it needs to be plugged in.
 Controls on the earpieces are limited, just the one on each side, but you can customise its function.